ComicScrip/reactive-records/DONT_README_YET.md

 )
 ```

-The simpliest way to set an album's associated by assigning a POJO representation of the latter.
+The simplest way to set an album's associated by assigning a POJO representation of the latter.
 ```ts
 album.tracks = [{name: "Sunday Morning"}, {name: "Venus in Furs"}]
 ```